Symbian9/qmapshack-doc-wiki/README.txt

          $

-      This will sanitize  all "*.md" files  modified since the last call of "make".
-And if you want to check for dead files ("*.md" files not pointed to by a link in any other "*.md"  file) as well as for broken links (links to non-existing "*.md" files),  you can addit- ionally run the command
+      This will sanitize  all "*.md" files  modified since the last call of "make nav".
+And if you want  to check for dead files  ("*.md" files not pointed to  by a link in  any other "*.md" file) as well as for broken links (links to  non-existing "*.md" files), you can additionally run the command

          $ make check
          $